-Units Unit: Beside Table and Drawer This Unit will enable students to engage with tools and processes used in the production of a Bedside table and drawer whilst actively following workplace health and safety procedures in a workshop environment to solve a closed design brief.
-Students will learn critical construction techniques including marking out and assembly.
-Unit: Cantilever Storage Box This Unit that will focus on a student's ability to use fine motor skills to construct precise timber joints.
-Students will learn the use of linkages to make a timber product self-closing/opening.
-The focus of this Unit will be to examine critical construction processes.
+Units Unit: Jewellery Box This Unit that will focus on a student's ability to use fine motor skills to construct precise timber joints.
+Students will have the opportunity to design a solution to a given scenario.
+Students will also use computer aided drafting to present their ideas.
+The focus of this Unit will be to develop students design ideas both digitally and in the workshop environment.
 Unit: Coffee Table This Unit will focus on the design process where students learn how to brainstorm ideas, research woodworking joints, material, adhesives and surface finishes, sketch ideas, compare and come up with a final solution that is then realised as a finished project.
-Areas Assessed Projects - Bedside Table and Drawer, Cantilever Storage Box, Coffee Table Processes and Production Skills Knowledge and Understanding Special Subject Requirements Black Leather Shoes required for every lesson Pencil (HB)
+Students will also develop a portfolio based on their solution as well as production procedure.
+This unit is designed to prepare students for their senior studies.
+Areas Assessed Projects - Coffee Table, Jewellery Box Processes and Production Skills Knowledge and Understanding Special Subject Requirements Black Leather Shoes required for every lesson Pencil (HB)